-All our teachers and TAs receive in-house and some external SEN training, and are supported by the SENCO to meet the needs of pupils who have SEN. Below are some examples of training carried out since 2022.
+All our teachers and TAs receive in-house and some external SEN training, and are supported by the SENCO to meet the needs of pupils who have SEN. Below are some examples of training carried out in the last academic year.